-- There are a range of community facilities and services within and surrounding the study area, including education and health facilities, community centres and libraries, and open spaces - Maria Fidelis Lower School is very close to the proposed HS2 construction work.
-There are aspirations to consolidate the school with the upper school on Phoenix Road in advance of the construction of HS2 which HS2 Ltd is assisting with. - Bloomsbury is home to a significant cluster of Higher Education institutions, including the main campus for University College London - There is a nationally significant cluster of medical and specialist medical research uses in and around the study area including University College Hospital, and research uses such as the Francis Crick Institute and the Wellcome Trust - Regent's Park Library was closed in 2013 - Key community organisations operate in the area include the Bengali Workers' Association and the West Euston Partnership - HS2 would result in the loss of two thirds of St James's Gardens open space as well as half of Hampstead Road open space: the Euston Area Plan will seek to set out how this space could be re-provided - Improvements to the quality of and accessibility to existing open spaces may form an important part of future open space strategy in the Euston area. - The London borough of Camden applies a standard of 9 sqm per person when assessing the appropriate contributions to open space from residential developments - 11.0.1 There are a range of community facilities and services within and surrounding the study area, including education and health facilities, community centres and libraries, and open spaces.
+- There are a range of community facilities and services within and surrounding the study area, including education and health facilities, community centres and libraries, and open spaces - Maria Fidelis Lower School may need to relocate to join the Upper School on Phoenix Road due to the potential impacts of HS2 on its future viability - Bloomsbury is home to a significant cluster of Higher Education institutions, including the main campus for University College London - There is a nationally significant cluster of medical and specialist medical research uses in and around the study area including University College Hospital, and research uses such as the Francis Crick Institute and Wellcome - Regent's Park Library is likely to be closed in 2013 as a result of Council budget cuts. - Key community organisations operate in the area include the Bengali Workers' Association and the West Euston Partnership - HS2 would result in the loss of two thirds of St James's Gardens open space as well as half of Hampstead Road open space: the Euston Area Plan will seek to set out how this space could be re-provided - Improvements to the quality of and accessibility to existing open spaces may form an important part of future open space strategy in the Euston area. - The London borough of Camden applies a standard of 9 sq m per person when assessing the appropriate contributions to open space from residential developments - 11.0.1 There are a range of community facilities and services within and surrounding the study area, including education and health facilities, community centres and libraries, and open spaces.